Henry Dearborn: Revolutionary War service

-In September 1777, Dearborn was transferred to the 1st New Hampshire Regiment, under Colonel Joseph Cilley.
-He took part in the Saratoga campaign against Burgoyne at Freeman's Farm.
+In September 1777, he took part in the Saratoga campaign against Burgoyne at Freeman's Farm.
 The first battle was largely fought by troops from New Hampshire, Dearborn's home state.
 The New Hampshire brigade under General Poor and a detachment of infantry under Major Dearborn, numbering about three hundred, along with detachments of other militia, and Whitcomb's Rangers, co-operated with Morgan in the repulse of Fraser's attack.
 The cautious General Horatio Gates reluctantly ordered a reconnaissance force consisting of Daniel Morgan's Provisional Rifle Corps and Dearborn's light infantry to scout out the Bemis Heights area.
 Gates later noted Dearborn's marked ability as a soldier and officer in his report.
 Thereafter Dearborn joined General George Washington's main Continental Army at Valley Forge, Pennsylvania, as a lieutenant colonel, where he spent the winter of 1777–1778.

 Dearborn fought at the Battle of Monmouth in New Jersey in 1778, following the British evacuation of Philadelphia to retreat to concentrate at New York City, in the final major battle of the Northern Theatre, and in the summer of 1779 he accompanied Major General John Sullivan on the Sullivan Expedition against the Iroquois in upstate New York and in the Battle of Newtown against the Six Nations, thereafter laying waste to the Genesee Valley and the various regions around the Finger Lakes.

 During the winter of 1778–1779, he was encamped at what is now Putnam Memorial State Park in Redding, Connecticut.
 Dearborn rejoined General Washington's staff in 1781 as deputy quartermaster general and commanded the 1st New Hampshire at the siege of Yorktown with the rank of colonel and was present when Cornwallis surrendered in October of that year.

 In June 1783, Dearborn received his discharge from the Continental Army and settled in Gardiner, Maine, where he became Major General of the Maine militia.
 Washington appointed him marshal of the District of Maine.
 Dearborn served in the U.S. House of Representatives from the District of Maine, 1793 to 1797.
 He was an original member of the New Hampshire Society of the Cincinnati.